United exiting exchange; impact likely to be small

 Oklahoma is one of five states that leaves the on-exchange rate review process entirely up to HHS; the state only actively reviews proposed rates for off-exchange plans.

-In the individual market, BCBS of OK, which has the lion’s share of the individual market in the state, proposed a 31.2 percent average rate increase across all of their ACA-compliant plans.
+In the individual market, BCBS of OK, which had the lion’s share of the individual market in the state in 2015, proposed a 31.2 percent average rate increase across all of their ACA-compliant plans.
 The rates that were ultimately approved range from 22 percent to 34 percent, but the approved rate increase for Blue Preferred PPO plans ended up at 32 percent, which was significantly lower than the 44 percent rate hike the carrier had proposed.
 For Blue Cross Blue Shield’s PPO multi-state plan and the Blue Advantage PPO, the approved rates were very similar to what was proposed.

 UnitedHealthcare is new to the exchange for 2016.
 Prior to open enrollment, a state official said that their rates would be competitive with BCBS of Oklahoma’s rates in 2016.
 But a quick check of rates on Healthcare.gov (sample zip codes include Oklahoma City, Tulsa, Edmund, Lawton, and Norman) indicates that UnitedHealthcare’s lowest-priced plans are significantly more expensive than BCBS of Oklahoma’s lowest-priced plans – in most areas, by at least $100/month for a 40-year-old.

-Statewide, the average benchmark premium (second-lowest-cost-Silver plan) in the Oklahoma exchange will be 35.7 percent more expensive in 2016 than it was in 2015.
+Statewide, the average benchmark premium (second-lowest-cost-Silver plan) in the Oklahoma exchange is 35.7 percent more expensive in 2016 than it was in 2015.
 This is the sharpest increase in any of the 37 states that used Healthcare.gov in 2015.
-The good news for current enrollees is that premium subsidies are tied to benchmark premiums, so average premiums will be higher in 2016 to account for the higher benchmark rates.
+The good news for enrollees is that premium subsidies are tied to benchmark premiums, so average premium subsidies are higher in 2016 to account for the higher benchmark rates.
 But it appears that the promise of added competition from UnitedHealthcare didn’t extend to plans on the lower end of the premium scale.
-Enrollees who are looking for low premiums will likely find that BCBS of Oklahoma has little in the way of competition, despite their sharp rate increase for 2016.
+Enrollees looking for low premiums likely found that BCBS of Oklahoma had little in the way of competition, despite their sharp rate increase for 2016.

 How many people enrolled for 2015?